Searates' Asia Shipping Guide: A must read for importers and exporters

 A freight forwarder will provide this document, which will have to completed and returned together with a copy of the shipper’s identification.

-Note: The POA must be signed by an authorised representative of the company.
+The POA must be signed by an authorised representative of the company.

 The commercial invoice provides the bearer with the ability to claim payment for goods supplied under conditions agreed between seller and buyer.

-There is additional documentation that may be required, depending on factors such as country and product type, amongst others.
 This section briefly covers some of the specific import documentation required when shipping to Spain, the US, China, and India.

 Importer Security Filing (ISF)